Ruhailkhan2016/Daily-Water-Intake-app/README.md

 ## **About the Developer**

-This app is proudly developed by **[Your Name]**, ensuring a smooth and user-friendly experience to help you achieve your health goals.
+This app is proudly developed by **Ruhail Khan**, ensuring a smooth and user-friendly experience to help you achieve your health goals.

 ---